-Trump Reacts to Justice Department’s Watchdog Report
+Trump Says Justice Department Watchdog’s Report on FBI Clinton Email Probe ‘Totally Exonerates’ Him

 The report chastised FBI officials Peter Strzok and Lisa Page for exchanging a series of anti-Trump text messages, asserting they “cast a cloud” over the FBI’s actions.
 In one, Strzok wrote Page “we’ll stop it,” referring to Trump’s election.

-But the report said there was no evidence “to connect the political views expressed in these messages to the specific investigative decisions that we reviewed.”
+But the report said there was no evidence “to connect the political views expressed in these messages to the specific investigative decisions” that were the subject of controversy, such as allowing immunity agreements or having fact witnesses sit in on others interviews prior to July 5, 2016.

+However, the inspector general was troubled by the FBI’s month-long delay in obtaining a search warrant to review emails possibly related to the investigation on former Rep. Anthony Weiner’s laptop in the fall of 2016.
+The report specifically calls out Strzok’s decision to “prioritize” the Russia investigation over following-up on the laptop issue, leading the report unable to conclude it was “free from bias.”

+Strzok’s lawyer, Aitan Goelman, called that conclusion “bizarre,” and said that the delay was caused by a “variety of factors and miscommunications that had nothing to do with Special Agent Strzok’s political views.”
+He added that “every witness asked by the (inspector general) said that Strzok’s work was never influenced by political views.”

 Strzok worked briefly for special counsel Robert Mueller, who is investigating possible Russian interference in the 2016 election.
 But he was removed from that office after other politically charged texts came to light.
+Thursday’s report did not address whether Strzok’s political views affected the Russia investigation — that is for another report still to come.

+Some of Trump’s allies, including his attorney Rudy Giuliani, have suggested the report may be enough to force an end to Mueller’s investigation.
+But Trump indicated on Friday he was not prepared to suspend the probe, even as he declared it disgraced.

+“The problem with the Mueller investigation is that everyone has massive conflicts,” he said.
+“I think that the Mueller investigation has been totally discredited.”

 Trump has lambasted the investigation, saying it amounts to a “witch hunt.”
 He has questioned the impartiality of the FBI, and raised the specter of a “deep state” out to get him.